DEEPAK-tech40/Notifications-page/README.md

 ### What I learned

-This project was really helpfull for practising DOM manipulation usin JS.
+This project was really helpful for practising DOM manipulation using JS.

 ```js
 readBtn.addEventListener("click", () => {